-There will be ONLY two authorized entrances into Ray Miller Elementary.
-One Firearms Safety Officer will be posted at each entrance.
-A third quick cursory search will be conducted by Firearms Safety Officers Crouse and Hughes, before responding officers will be allowed into Ray Miller Elementary School.
+There will be ONLY one authorized entrance into Ray Miller Elementary.
+At least one Firearms Safety Officer will be posted at this entrance.
+A third quick cursory search will be conducted by Firearms Safety Officer Crouse, before responding officers will be allowed into Ray Miller Elementary School.